 New Role: Course data researcher

 A new role of Institutional Course Data Researchers was created to download learner information through reports in the data downloads tab.
+This tab can only be access by this new role.

 Older reports no longer appear